rethinkdb/rethinkdb-rs/api/javascript/accessing-rql/has_next.md

 })
 ```

-__Note:__ If you don't retrieve all the documents in a cursor and don't need it anymore,
+__Note:__ If you don't retrieve all documents using a cursor, and don't need that cursor, you
-you should manually close it.
+should manually close it.
 If you don't, the driver will keep some results in memory
 which will result in a memory leak.